-We have also identified repeated examples of contractors providing multi-million dollar services without a formal contracting agreement.
-The Postal Service has used "letter contracts" and "strategic alliance agreements" which do not contain adequate provisions to protect the interests of the Postal Service.
+We have also identified repeated examples of contractors providing multi-million dollar services without addressing essential contract safeguards.
+The Postal Service has used "letter contracts" and "strategic alliance agreements" that do not contain adequate provisions to protect the interests of the Postal Service.
 The use of strategic alliances in the Postal Service is a growing practice, particularly in its electronic business initiatives.
 For example, in one major electronic commerce initiative, the Postal Service entered into a long-term relationship with a contractor to provide new electronic commerce services.
-The contract did not fully address computer security, privacy of Postal Service customer information, and audit rights.
+The contract did not fully address computer security, the privacy of Postal Service customer information, and audit rights.
 One clause that was included could have restricted the right of the Postal Service to investigate criminal activity relating to the contract.
 Although these deficiencies were brought to Postal Service management's attention almost one year ago, the contract still has not been amended to address these issues.

 Our work further identified instances where contract management could be improved to support contracting decisions and the review of contractor billings.
-We have identified many instances where there was not adequate information available to support payments to contractors.
+We have identified many instances where available information did not adequately support payments to contractors.
 We also determined that quality assurance procedures and training of Postal Service contracting officials needed to be strengthened to properly monitor work performed by contractors.
-For example, in one investigation we determined that the Postal Service paid over \$800,000 for asbestos abatement work that was either over billed or not performed.
-As a result of our investigation, Postal Service management ensured that the work was completed, initiated actions to obtain refunds for all over billings, and ensured that the contractor reimbursed the additional costs that were incurred by the Postal Service.
+For example, in one investigation we determined that the Postal Service paid over \$800,000 for asbestos abatement work that was either overbilled or not performed.
+As a result of our investigation, Postal Service management ensured that the work was completed, initiated actions to obtain refunds for all overbillings, and ensured that the contractor reimbursed the additional costs that were incurred by the Postal Service.